sungukjung/team04_week4/README.md

 #second input

-Type : int

-Value : int
+Value : the number of lines that your account have

 #third input

-Type : int

-Value : int

-#end input

-Type : int

-Value : 0
+Value : the number of lines that your account have

+#how to end this program

+just type '0' in first input